hmharsh/Algorithms/readme.md

-## comparision of different equation solving algorithms using Javascript
+## comparison of different Equation solving algorithms using JavaScript
 explore more at: https://hmharsh.github.io/algorithm/